-A successful technique or approach for successful artificial insemination has not yet been well established in sheep due to its cervical-specific anatomy compared to horses and cattle (Halbert, Dobson, Walton & Buckrell, 1990).
-The Guelph system for trans-cervical AI (GST-AI) has been developed; it is not suitable for farmer's application as it requires specially designed instruments and unique positioning of ewe and trained and experienced inseminator.
-Moreover, cervical retraction and penetration rate, injury, abscesses, infections, and poor pregnancy are the associated unappreciated factors of this technique (Buschbeck, 2020).
+A technique or approach for successful artificial insemination has not yet been well established for sheep, due to their cervical-specific anatomy being more difficult than in horses and cattle (Halbert, Dobson, Walton, & Buckrell, 1990).
+The Guelph system for trans-cervical AI (GST-AI) has been developed; but it is not suitable for farmer's needs as it requires specially designed instruments and unique positioning of the ewe, and a trained and experienced inseminator.
+Moreover, cervical retraction and penetration rate, injury, abscesses, infections, and poor pregnancy rates are unappreciated factors associated with this technique (Buschbeck, 2020).

 The current study performed TCAI in the farmer's field by traditionally or manually restraining the ewes.
-The lower pregnancy rate of 35% obtained from this approach was suggested by the observation of Gage (1994), Salamon & Maxwell (1995), and Donovan, Hanrahan, Kummen, Duffy & Boland (2004), as 33, 34.8, and 36%, respectively.
-To obtain the maximum benefit of TCAI, we performed transcervical artificial insemination by restraining and boarding the ewes in the lab cradle and observed a comparatively higher pregnancy rate (45%) than the manual restraining approach.
+The lower pregnancy rate of 35% obtained from this approach was concordant with the observations of Gage (1994), Donovan, Hanrahan, Kummen, Duffy, and Boland (2004), and Salamon and Maxwell (1995) reporting 33, 34.8, and 36%, respectively.
+To obtain the maximum benefit of TCAI, we performed trans-cervical artificial insemination by restraining and boarding the ewes in the lab cradle and observed a comparatively higher pregnancy rate (45%) than with the manual restraining approach.
 The lower pregnancy rate in the manual restraining approach might be due to the difficulty of keeping the animal substantially immobile for a longer duration of AI.
-Sometimes, people fix the sheep less conveniently, and such instability condition even leads to injury, which lowers the success rate of artificial insemination.
-The higher pregnancy rate in the lab cradle restrained approach might be due to the stationary state of the animal, facilitating the operation insemination, and lifting the sheep bed and buttocks to prevent semen backflow, simultaneously improving the success rate of insemination of sheep (Google Patent, 2012).
-However, such a higher pregnancy rate was in agreement with the observation of Maxwell & Hewitt (1986), Donovan et al. (2001), and Donovan, Hanrahan, Kummen, Duffy & Boland (2004) as of 42.2, 44, and 46%, respectively.
+Sometimes, people fix the sheep less conveniently, and an instability in conditions can even lead to injuries, which lowers the success rate of artificial insemination.
+The higher pregnancy rate in the lab cradle restrained approach might be due to the stationary state of the animal, facilitating the operation of insemination, and lifting the sheep bed and buttocks to prevent semen backflow, simultaneously improving the success rate of insemination (Google Patent, 2012).
+However, such a higher pregnancy rate is in agreement with the observations of Donovan et al. (2001), Donovan, Hanrahan, Kummen, Duffy, and Boland (2004), and Maxwell and Hewitt (1986) reporting 42.2, 44, and 46%, respectively.

 The time of AI is critical as it is related to ovulation time.
 Ovulation occurs at the end phase of oestrus.
-As such, AI needs to be done sufficient time before ovulation so that sperm can migrate to the fertilization site, the ampulla.
+As such, AI needs to be done a sufficient time before the ovulation so that the sperm can migrate to the fertilization site, the ampulla.
 In tradition, oestrus is observed twice (morning and evening) daily.
-While oestrus is observed in the morning, AI is performed in the evening (around 10 h of oestrus onset).
-Oestrus is observed in the evening; insemination is done in the morning (about 14 h of oestrus onset).
-The fresh semen has a fertilizing lifetime of more than 24 h, whether not more than 12 h for frozen semen in the female reproductive tract.
-Therefore, AI time needs to be adjusted according to semen types (Kumar & Naqvi, 2014).
+While oestrus is observed in the morning, AI is performed in the evening (around 10 h after oestrus onset).
+If oestrus is observed in the evening, then the insemination is done in the morning (about 14 h after oestrus onset).
+The fresh semen has a fertilizing lifetime of more than 24 h, but not more than 12 h for frozen semen in the female reproductive tract.
+Therefore, AI time needs to be adjusted according to semen type (Kumar & Naqvi, 2014).